Liturgy & Music

 Music is an integral and essential part of the worship life of our community!

 Adult Choir is open to adults and teens in Grade 9-12.
-For a full schedule of Choir rehearsals and singing schedule, please click here.
+For a full schedule of Choir rehearsals and singing schedule, please contact the parish office.
 (Except in the summer when the choir takes a well-deserved "break"!)

 Musicians interested in playing for liturgy are asked to contact Richard Davis.